Loading...

 The GCP per capita can be used to measure wellbeing in the same way GDP per capita is used.
 As a result, it serves as a strong subnational indicator of living standards and inequality in the counties.

-The first panel of the chart below shows the relationship between the overall poverty rate of a county and its GCP per capita.
-Counties with lower levels of GCP per capita had higher levels of poverty.
-Similarly, counties with higher GCPs per capita had lower levels of poverty.
+The first panel of the chart below illustrates the relationship between a county's overall poverty rate and its GCP per capita.
+Counties with lower GCP per capita had higher poverty rates.
+Similarly, counties with higher GCPs per capita had lower poverty rates.
 This suggests that counties become more prosperous as their GCP per capita increases.

 Charts showing the correlation between poverty rates by county and GCP per capita, and the correlation between HDI and GCP per capita.